| || |

 The City of Madera is committed to ensuring that no person is excluded from participation in or denied the benefits of its services on the basis of race, color, or national origin, as provided by Title VI of the Civil Rights Act of 1964, as amended.
 The City’s objectives are to:

-For additional information on the City’s non-discrimination obligations, please contact:
+For additional information on the City’s non-discrimination obligations, please contact and/or file complaints with the City in writing and addressed to:

 Ms. Sandra Ramirez